 Students on financial aid warning who fail to meet the stated standards of progress in their next semester of enrollment will be ineligible for financial aid.
 This period of ineligibility is called Financial Aid Hold.

 Students that are not keeping pace and fall below 67% or are not meeting the qualitative cumulative GPA standard may find that it will take more than one semester to meet the minimum requirements for progress.
-In either of these cases an Educational Plan in collaboration with the Learning Resource Center (LRC) will need to be implemented to measure progress for multiple semesters (see next section for appeal process).
+In either of these cases an Educational Plan in collaboration with the Center for Academic Success and Exploration will need to be implemented to measure progress for multiple semesters (see next section for appeal process).

 Students who pre-register for a subsequent semester before grades are evaluated and who use financial aid to defer tuition and fees may owe a financial aid repayment if they do not maintain satisfactory academic progress and are placed on Financial Aid Hold after grades are posted and reviewed.